K-S-K/CV/Articles/04_TDATrading/Article.md

 The architecture evolved through consequences rather than upfront design.

 When we began experimenting with trading at multiple frequencies simultaneously — up to twenty different time resolutions running in parallel — we discovered that the system had no way to reason about risk across all of them at once.
 A balance control module had to be introduced: something that decided how much capital was available for active work and how much had to stay protected.
-This was a domain insight forcing an architectural change.
+This domain insight forced an architectural change.
 The system couldn't be correct without it.

 The second major refactoring came from a bug we couldn't explain.
 Eight hours into a live session, an exception.
 We couldn't reproduce it in tests.
 The session state at the moment of failure was unrecoverable.
 My response was to build extended logging deep enough that every session could be replayed in full — every signal, every decision, every state transition — against the exchange emulator.
 This made every future bug reproducible by definition.
 It was significant refactoring, but it changed the nature of what we could investigate.